ZackyTalib/ToneSavvySolver/Readme.md

     >
     > node intervalIdentification

-2. The script will start Chromium and take you to ToneSavvy's home page
+2. The script will start Chromium and take you to ToneSavvy's home page - wait until the home page has fully loaded before doing anything.

 > **Home Page**
 > ![Home Page](https://i.ibb.co/fxRYH43/4.png)